antimof/UxPlay/README.txt

 <https://gstreamer.freedesktop.org/download/>.
 Install both the macOS
 runtime and development installer packages.
 Assuming that the latest release is 1.20.1. install `gstreamer-1.0-1.20.1-universal.pkg` and `gstreamer-1.0-devel-1.20.1-universal.pkg`.
-(If you have problems with the "universal" packages, you can also use `gstreamer-1.0-1.18.6-x86_64.pkg` and `gstreamer-1.0-devel-1.18.6-x86_64.pkg`.)
+(If you have an Intel-architecture Mac, and have problems with the "universal" packages, you can also use `gstreamer-1.0-1.18.6-x86_64.pkg` and `gstreamer-1.0-devel-1.18.6-x86_64.pkg`.)
 Click on them to install (they install to /Library/FrameWorks/GStreamer.framework).
 It is recommended you use GStreamer.framework rather than install Gstreamer with Homebrew or MacPorts (see later).

-Next install OpenSSL and libplist: these can be built from source (see above); only the static forms of the two libraries will used for the macOS build, so you can uninstall them ("sudo make uninstall") after you have built UxPlay.
+Next install OpenSSL and libplist: these can be built from source (see above), in which case you may need to install the standard development tools auutoconf, automake, libtool, which can be done with MacPorts, HomeBrew, or Fink.
+Only the static forms of the two libraries will used for the macOS build, so you can uninstall them ("sudo make uninstall") after you have built UxPlay.
 It may be easier to get them using MacPorts "sudo port install openssl libplist-devel" or Homebrew "brew install openssl libplist" (but not Fink). if you don't have MacPorts or Homebrew installed, you can just install one of them before building uxplay, and uninstall afterwards if it is not wanted.